 The L.G.
 Bailey Psychology Award is granted each year to the graduating senior who is judged by the faculty to be the “most outstanding” student based on GPA, course work, and involvement in the community.

 The Psychology Club is a social organization for majors, minors and any Huntingdon students who are interested in psychology.

-Psychology majors have continued to graduate school in a wide variety of subjects, including drug and alcohol abuse counseling, clinical psychology, marriage and family counseling, forensic psychology, school counseling, cultural psychology, law, chemistry, mathematics, medicine, and seminary.
-Graduates in recent years have entered graduate or professional programs at the University of Alabama, the College of William and Mary, Marymount University, Asbury Seminary, Boston College, Duke University, University of Alabama-Birmingham, Alabama A&M, Auburn University, and Marquette University.
+Psychology majors have continued to graduate school in a wide variety of subjects, including drug and alcohol abuse counseling, clinical psychology, marriage and family counseling, forensic psychology, school counseling and educational psychology, cultural psychology, sport psychology, law, chemistry, mathematics, medicine, and seminary.
+Graduates in recent years have entered graduate or professional programs at the University of Alabama, the College of William and Mary, Marymount University, Asbury Seminary, Boston College, Duke University, University of Alabama-Birmingham, Alabama A&M, Auburn University, Troy University, Barry University, and Marquette University.

 While many of our graduates continue their education in graduate schools (approximately 80% of Psychology graduates apply to graduate school, with a near 100% acceptance rate), you can, in fact, start a career with a BA in psychology.
 Graduates of the major have careers in human relations, general counseling, college admission counseling, sales, coaching, business, and law enforcement, among other fields.